Exploring Mt. Desert Island: Beyond Acadia National Park

 For convenient travel around the island, the Island Explorer, with ten different routes, provides free transportation during the fair-weather season.

 Responsible visitors can use bikes as their main mode of transportation on the island.
 Acadia Bike in Bar Harbor or Island Bike Rental in Northwest Harbor can provide rentals, allowing visitors to enjoy the island's beauty while reducing their ecological footprint.

 Mt.
 Desert Island offers various water activities, including canoeing, kayaking, paddleboarding, and sailing.
 National Park Canoe, Kayak, and Stand Up Paddle Board Rentals, Coastal Kayaking Tours, and Acadia Stand Up Paddle Boarding cater to those seeking aquatic adventures.
 Sea Princess conducts scenic nature tours, including Acadia National Park cruises and Somes Sound Fjord Cruises, with the fjord being the only one on the east coast of the United States.

-Out on the open seas, you can learn much about lobstering with Lulu Lobster Boat Rides and Acadia Lobster Cruise.
-Acadian Boat Tours organizes fishing trips and nature cruises.
-And don’t forget about the whale watching, which is plentiful in the area during the summer season.
-Check out Bar Harbor Whale Watch Co. for a thrilling excursion.
+Lovers of the open sea can explore lobstering with Lulu Lobster Boat Rides and Acadia Lobster Cruise.
+Acadian Boat Tours organizes fishing trips and nature cruises, while Bar Harbor Whale Watch Co. provides thrilling whale-watching excursions.